wasn-eu/CubeCell_Getting_Started/README.md

 	- Set a Dutycycle (Sleeptime between 2 sends).
     - by default all uplinks are unconfirmed, if you need confirmed uplinks please enable the TX confirmed checkbox
   	- Click on Write.
+    - to save the data to the database click on save in the CubeCell Database area.
   - The keys will be saved in the CubeCell device and the device will reboot
   - In the debug text box you should see the following: